Bahir Shah: Career

 He made his first-class debut for Speen Ghar Region in the 2017–18 Ahmad Shah Abdali 4-day Tournament on 20 October 2017, scoring 256 runs not out in the first innings.
 It was the second-highest score on debut, and he became the 17th player to score a double century on first-class debut.

-The following month, in his third first-class match, he scored a century in both innings, making 111 and 116 respectively.
+The following month, in his third first-class match, he scored a century in both innings, making 111 and 116, respectively.
 In his next match, he scored 303 not out in the first innings against Boost Region.
-He became the second-youngest player, after Javed Miandad, to score a triple century in first-class cricket.
+He became the second-youngest player, behind Javed Miandad, to score a triple century in first-class cricket.
 From his first six innings in first-class cricket he made 831 runs, the most by any player, breaking the previous record of 741 runs made by Bill Ponsford.
 He scored his 1,000th run in first-class cricket in his eleventh innings, the second-fastest behind Ponsford.
 He finished the 2017–18 Ahmad Shah Abdali 4-day Tournament as the leading run-scorer, with a total of 1,096 runs.

 In December 2017, he was named in Afghanistan's squad for the 2018 Under-19 Cricket World Cup.
 In January 2018, his batting average in first-class cricket was 121.77.
 This was the highest for any batsman who had scored at least 1,000 first-class runs, with Donald Bradman second on the list with an average of 95.14.

 However, for the 2018 Ahmad Shah Abdali 4-day Tournament, his form dropped, scoring 408 runs in 7 matches, with just one century.
 His average for the tournament was 34, with his career average dropping to 71.61.